 Working with a lot of data using plain JPA or hibernate or spring-data is possible, it does work and usually, it doesn’t require a lot of extra coding.
 Starting small is the fastest way of getting things done but you must be aware of few things that might shoot you in the foot.

 Optimistic locking is concurrency control method that allows to execute multiple transactions simultaneously as long as they don’t interfere which each other.
 That’s definition from wikipedia.
-You probably already know that hibernate supports optimistic locking and all you have to do in order to implement optimistic locking in you app is to add @Version on number or timestamp field and you are good to go.
+You probably already know that Hibernate supports optimistic locking and all you have to do in order to implement optimistic locking in you app is to add @Version on number or timestamp field and you are good to go.
 Right?

-When working on query optimisation I was really happy to find that detailed tests are in place.
-With proper test setup I was able to test my new query to make sure all requirements are met and then quickly copy paste query to sqldeveloper run it on test environment and verify if performance is acceptable.
+When working on query optimization I was really happy to find that detailed tests are in place.
+With proper test setup I was able to test my new query to make sure all requirements are met and then quickly copy paste query to sqldeveloper run it on a test environment and verify if performance is acceptable.
 It wasn’t simple query and it took me some time to figure out how to make it quick and work exactly as old one.
 That was the time I was really glad that we invested in detailed unit tests in the beginning.